-When you’ve driven as far north as possible on the road system in Alaska, you will still find yourself significantly south of Barrow.
+When you’ve driven as far north as possible on the road system in Alaska, you will still find yourself significantly south of Utqiagvik - the city formerly known as Barrow.
 With a population of just over 4,000, this small city is the northernmost city in the nation and the largest community in the North Slope Borough.
-Barrow is also known as Ukpiaġvik in Iñupiaq, the language of the Native Iñupiat people who populate the region and whose culture dominates the area.
-The North Slope, and Barrow in particular, offers visitors a fascinating opportunity to witness and experience Alaska’s other lifestyles and traditions not found in the larger cities.
+The city's name of Utqiagvik is from Ukpiaġvik in Iñupiaq, the language of the Native Iñupiat people who populate the region and whose culture dominates the area.
+Alaska's North Slope, and Utqiagvik in particular, offers visitors a fascinating opportunity to witness and experience Alaska lifestyles and traditions not found in larger cities.

 1.)
 Nalukataq - Spring Whaling Celebration